navcoin/navcoin-org/README.md

 ## Editing Content
 All content for the site is held in markdown files in the content folder.
 The content sections match the sections of the site.

+## Shortcode documentation

+For the new theme's shortcodes, see [/themes/nav-community-v2/docs/how-to-use-shortcodes.md](/themes/nav-community-v2/docs/how-to-use-shortcodes.md)

 ### Adding news item
 When creating a new item it is recommend you use the Hugo commandline tool as this will use the right archetype and populate the properties